awsdocs/amazon-rds-user-guide/doc_source/USER_PostgreSQL.Replication.ReadReplicas.md

 + Your `rpg-db-main` continues replicating to `read-replica-1`\.

 For more information about promoting read replicas, see [Promoting a read replica to be a standalone DB instance](USER_ReadRepl.md#USER_ReadRepl.Promote)\.

+**Note**
+For cascading read replicas, RDS for PostgreSQL supports 15 read replicas for each source DB instance at first level of replication, and 5 read replicas for each source DB instance at the second and third level of replication\.

 ## How streaming replication works for different RDS for PostgreSQL versions<a name="USER_PostgreSQL.Replication.ReadReplicas.Configuration.mechanisms-versions"></a>